nats-io/natscli/README.md

 ### Observables

 Each consumer, or related group of consumers, of a Message Set will need an observable defined.
-It's ok to define thousands of these pointing at the same message set.
+It's ok to define thousands of these pointing at the same Message Set.

 Observables can either be `push` based where JetStream will deliver the messages as fast as possible to a topic of your choice or `pull` based for typical work queue like behavior.
 The rate of message delivery in both cases is subject to `ReplayPolicy`.
 A `ReplayInstant` Observable will receive all messages as fast as possible while a `ReplayOriginal` one will receive messages at the rate they were received in which is great for replaying production traffic in staging.

 In the orders example above we have 3 observables.
 The first two select a subset of the messages from the Message Set by specifying a specific subject like `ORDERS.processed`.
-The message set consumes `ORDERS.*` and this allows you to receive just what you need.
+The Message Set consumes `ORDERS.*` and this allows you to receive just what you need.
 The final observable receives all messages in a `push` fashion.

-Observables track their progress, they know what messages were delivered, acknowledged etc. But when they first start you can configure either a specific message in the set (`MsgSetSeq`), specific time (`StartTime`), all (`DeliverAll`) or last (`DeliverLast`).
+Observables track their progress, they know what messages were delivered, acknowledged etc and will redeliver messages they sent that were not acknowledged.
+When first created it has to know what message to send as the first one,  you can configure either a specific message in the set (`MsgSetSeq`), specific time (`StartTime`), all (`DeliverAll`) or last (`DeliverLast`).
 This is where it starts and from there they all behave the same - delivers all following messages with optional Acknowledgement.

-Acknowledgements default to `AckExplicit` - the only supported mode for pull based observables.
+Acknowledgements default to `AckExplicit` - the only supported mode for pull based observables - meaning every message requires distinct acknowledgement.
 But for push based ones you can set `AckNone` to not require any acknowledgement or `AckAll` which is quite interesting in that it lets you acknowledge message `100` which will also acknowledge messages `1` through `99`, this can be a great performance boost.

 When defining Observables the items below make up the entire configuration of the observable: